• Level 3

 This training is designed to ensure that anyone involved in PEG feeding can do so safely and effectively while maintaining the patient’s comfort and dignity.

-• Learn advanced skills in managing and caring for PEG feeding tubes.
+• Learn useful skills: Understand how to safely manage and care for PEG feeding tubes.

-• Understand infection control and how to keep feeding safe.
+• Stay safe: Learn infection control steps to keep feeding clean and safe.

-• Learn about food and water needs for patients with PEG tubes.
+• Support nutrition: Understand food and fluid needs for people with PEG tubes.

 Course Reviews

-We have hundreds of positive reviews about this course, and attendees have rated the PEG Feeding Awareness Course as ‘Excellent,’ with a 99% recommendation rate.
+We have received hundreds of positive reviews for this course, with attendees rating our PEG Feeding Care Training as ‘Excellent’ and 99% saying they would recommend it.

 ⭐⭐⭐⭐⭐